CloaksPlus/WindowsInstaller/README.md

-Current Installer used by Cloaks+
+Current Installer used by Cloaks+, LLC.